Ingleses do Rio Vermelho

 It has an area of 20.47 km2 and its population in 2000 was 16,514 inhabitants.

 Located 56 km (35 miles) from downtown, the Ingleses Beach has the largest resident population.
-Large investments were made in recent years, giving the resort of tourism infrastructure made up of hotels, guesthouses, bars and restaurants which allows you to receive tourists in any season.
+Large investments were made in recent years, providing the resort with tourist infrastructure including hotels, guesthouses, bars and restaurants, allowing it to receive tourists in any season.

-Much of the local population is from other cities and states, and the Azores culture today is not so apparent as in other localities of the island.
+Much of the local population is from other cities and states, and Azorean culture is not as prominent today as in other parts of the island.
 Throughout the year, various religious festivals are held.
-The main activities are related to trade, the construction industry and especially to tourism.
+The primary economic activity is related to trade, construction, and especially tourism.
 Fishing, which for many years was the main livelihood of the population, is still an industry throughout the year.